DIGITAL SHORT RUN PRINTERS

 Use professional software

-File formats
+File formats suitable for printing

-You may save your print-ready project in the following formats: PDF (recommended), PSD or TIF (flattened – NO layers), JPG.
+To achieve best results in printing save your artwork as a Press Quality PDF file.
+You can also save your print-ready project in the following formats: EPS, TIF (flattened – NO layers), JPG.

 We do not accept so-called open files: InDesign, Illustrator, MS Word, MS Excel, Publisher, Corel Draw, etc.